andyaiken/skirmish/tasks.md

 * Presumably this is the same for other parameter types

 ## Cards
-* Move hero retire into card footer
+* Item card can flip to show nothing
 -----------------------------------------------------------------------------------------

 # Improvements / Enhancements

+## Cards
+* Move hero retire into footer

 ## Character Sheet
 * Show ranks as filled circles